DevMountain/react-axios/README.md

     * This action will update the `Workspace` component to display the `CreateCustomer` component.
   * `CREATE_CUSTOMER` that equals `"CREATE_CUSTOMER"`.
     * This action will add a customer to our database in our API.
+    * This action needs to be exported so our list reducer can have access to it.
 * Create two action creators:
   * `showCreateCustomer` - This should return an object:
     * This object should have a type property that equals `SHOW_CREATE_CUSTOMER`.
     * This object should have a payload property that equals `null`.
-  * `createCustomer` - This should have a `obj` parameter, create a promise, and return an object:
+  * `createCustomer` - This should have an `obj` parameter, create a promise, and return an object:
-    * This function should create a variable called promise that creates a promise using `axios.post` and the `apiURL`:
+    * This function should create a variable called `promise` that creates a promise using `axios.post` and the `apiURL`:
       * The promise should capture the response and return the data of the response.
-    * The returned object should have a type property tha equals `CREATE_CUSTOMER`.
+    * The returned object should have a type property that equals `CREATE_CUSTOMER`.
     * The returned object should have a payload property that equals `promise`.
 * Create two cases in the reducer:
   * `SHOW_CREATE_CUSTOMER`: